tohyuting/tp/docs/UserGuide.md

 Team: W14-4
 ---

- **CLI-nic** is a desktop application used to help medical product sales managers keep track of medical products and storage.
-The user interacts with it using a CLI, and it has a GUI created with JavaFX.
-It is optimized for these managers to update product conditions and access critical product information quickly via fast typing.
+ CLI-nic is **a desktop application to help medical product sales managers keep track of medical products and storage**.
+It is optimized for these managers to **update product conditions and access critical product information quickly via fast typing**.
 It is written in Java, and has about 10 kLoC.

 * Table of Contents
 {:toc}